singularlogic/mitigate-documentation/docs/b_threats.rst

 Declaring a new Threat
 --------
-- This use case describes the consecutive steps that have to be undertaken in order to declare a new threat.
+- in order to declare a new threat several consecutive steps have to be undertaken .

-- Login to the application
+- Initially the user must login.

 .. image:: assets/Log_4.png

-- Place the cursor and click on ''Threats'' menu-item.
+- Click on ''Threats'' menu-item.

 .. image:: assets/new_threat.png